 Eggs are a crucial ingredient in all sorts of culinary preparations from baked goods to sauces.
 They're also one of the most nutritious and versatile foods in their own right.

-Egg Sizes: Egg sizes are actually determined by weight.
+Egg sizes are actually determined by weight.
 The minimum weights per dozen for each size are:

 - Jumbo: 30 oz.